in2code-de/powermail/Documentation/Readme.md

   values in the frontend again (Pi2).

-- Powermail send one or more mails to a static receiver or to dynamic receivers or to a whole Frontent-User Group.
+- Powermail send one or more mails to a static receiver or to dynamic receivers or to a whole Frontend-User Group.

 - Different HTML-Templates (Fluid) and RTE fields in backend for all needed views.